Tyrrrz/YoutubeExplode/YoutubeExplode.Converter/Readme.md

 > If the specified output format is a known audio-only container (e.g. `mp3` or `ogg`) then only the audio stream is downloaded.

 > **Warning**:
-> Stream muxing is a resource-intensive process.
+> Stream muxing is a resource-intensive process, especially when transcoding is involved.
-> You can improve the execution speed by making sure that both the input streams and the output file use the same format, which eliminates the need for transcoding.
-> Currently, YouTube provides adaptive streams only in `mp4` and `webm` containers, with the highest quality video streams (e.g. 4K) only available in `webm`.
+> To avoid transcoding, consider specifying either `mp4` or `webm` for the output format, as these are the containers that YouTube uses for most of its streams.

 ### Customizing the conversion process